napari/napari.github.io/fundamentals/shapes.md

 You can move individual vertices by entering the direct selection mode by either clicking on the direct select tool in the layer controls panel or pressing the `D` key while the shapes layer is selected.
-To move a vertex you can click and drag it to its new position.
+To move a vertex, you can click and drag it to its new position.

 You can add vertices to a selected shape using the vertex addition tool which can be selected either clicking on the vertex addition tool in the layer controls panel